NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Lucky Break.md

 **Prerequisites** Cat's Luck
 * * *
-You catch yourself as you make a mistake.
-You can trigger [[Feats/Cat's Luck|Cat's Luck]] when you fail or critically fail on an Athletics or Acrobatics skill check, in addition to its normal trigger.
-When you do, you reroll the triggering skill check and use the better result.
+You are luckier even than most catfolk.
+You can trigger [[Feats/Cat's Luck|Cat's Luck]] when you fail or critically fail a Fortitude saving throw, Will saving throw, Acrobatics check, or Athletics check in addition to Reflex saving throws.
+You still can use Cat's Luck only once per day.

-This still counts against Cat's Luck's frequency, as normal.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*